bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

      FORCE_PW_CHANGE=1 ./make_seagate_firmware.sh .......

+This option should only be used if the root password has already been set and needs to be recovered.

 #### Remove the defunct TappIn service
 By default the script will disable and remove the TappIn remote access service on the Seagate Central.
 This service has been non